 Next, a walk down to the river alongside the elephants.
 It’s not every day that one takes a stroll down the road next to an elephant!

-The mountains of fruit and veg consumed by the elephants every day is HUGE, so the next task was to cut bananas off the stems and chop the tops off pineapples.
-There were also mountains of sweet potatoes and a myriad of other tasty morsels, all piled high in the store room.
-Boy can these guys eat a LOT!
+The mountains of fruit and veg consumed by the elephants every day are HUGE, so the next task was to cut bananas off the stems and chop the tops off pineapples.
+There were also mountains of sweet potatoes and a myriad of other tasty morsels, all piled high in the storeroom.
+Boy, can these guys eat a LOT!

 An informative video and lesson on the various fruits and vegetation that they eat, then the last feed of the day and sadly we had to head back home.